wordofwarning/wordofwarning.org/current/example/artist/index.md

 ---

 # CONFIGURATION
-layout: show-example # the season or event-specific template in /_layouts
+layout: example-event # the season or event-specific template in /_layouts
+rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
 artist: "J. Random Artist" # the name of the artist or company